 Using a pan or a bucket or one of those fancy-schmancy foot soaker things, soak your feet for at least fifteen minutes twice a day.
-Just use plain old Epsom Salts.
+Just use plain old Epsom Salts — nothing terribly fancy (a basic, high-quality salt like this one on Amazon will do).
 They’re cheap and really easy to find.
 Just follow the directions on the box for concentrations.
 The salts will not only kill a lot of the foot fungus, they will also help to soften your feet so that the athletes foot cure you’re using will work better and faster.
 Also, the salt soak will help relieve itch almost immediately.

 Best Ways to Prevent Athlete’s Foot